An Italian contractor, Marco Zoccoli, has threatened to drag his country into a dispute with a Nigerian businessman, Sani Dangote.

 He said Mr Dangote promised to match the salary in his previous employment with the one he was to be paid in the contract.
 According to Mr Zoccoli, the Nigerian businessman also promised to increase his salary over time.

 However, a few months into his employment Mr Zoccoli said he noticed a disturbing development that attracted several changes in the terms of his contract and personal life.

-“According to the terms of my contract, I was employed by a company known as NPS Nigeria Limited.
+“According to the terms of my contract, I was employed by a company known as MPS Nigeria Limited.
 However, I was given a work permit which appeared as though I was employed by Dansa Agro Allied Limited,” Mr Zoccoli told PREMIUM TIMES.

 According to Mr Zoccoli, Mr Dangote’s company went back on its plan to install some important machines after purchasing the same through the Italian, for over a year.